thoennes/poser-panel/README.md

 __Note:__
 <ul>
-This would not really be a problem if Poser simply put the vertexes back into the original order when it exports the mesh as OBJ.
-But, alas, while it *could* have saved a map of Poser vertex indexes to original vertex indexes and use that to reconstitute an originally ordered vertex OBJ upon export, it did *not* save that information.
-A lost opportunity and something that could be easily fixed in Poser.
+This would not really be a problem if Poser simply put the vertexes back into the original order when it exports the mesh as an OBJ.
+But, while it *could* have saved a map of Poser vertex indexes to original vertex indexes and use that to reconstitute an originally ordered vertex OBJ upon export, it did *not* save that information.
+A lost opportunity and something that could be fixed in Poser.
 Just sayin'
 </ul>

 ![arm area of figure](./arm.png) "Arm area of a Figure's mesh"

-Different than many "younger" 3D applications, Poser structures a multi-actor Object (eg: a Figure) as a group of disconnected submeshes, one for each actor.
+Different than 3D applications such as Blender or DS, Poser structures a *Figure* as a group of disconnected submeshes, one submesh attached to each actor (bone).

 __Note:__
 <ul>
-Poser was written before this sort of 3D application was as common as now.
-And it fundamentally depends on its way of doing this.
-Re-writing Poser to use the newer method is not an easy (or cheap) thing.
+Poser was written before this sort of 3D application was common and it fundamentally depends on its way of doing this.
+Re-writing Poser to use the different method of rigging (ie: unimesh) is not trivial.
 </ul>

 ![forearm submesh of figure](./forearm.png) "Forearm sub-mesh of the Arm"